igreat/artistic-style-net/README.md

 The previous command will generate an image and place it in the same directory as the project file, with all the default hyperparamers.

 For more customizability, here is a list of all the arguments that can be used.

-Soon I will manually provide a usage guide but for now, here is what the help message gives
 ```
 optional arguments:
   -h, --help            show this help message and exit